-Allocation of resources
+Allocation of Resources

-The SENCO is responsible for the operational management of the specified and agreed resourcing for special needs provision within the school, including the provision for children with statements of special educational needs and Education Health and Care plans.
+The SENDCo is responsible for the operational management of the specified and agreed resourcing for special needs provision within the school, including the provision for children with statements of special educational needs and Education Health and Care plans.

-The headteacher informs the governing body of how the funding allocated to support special educational needs has been employed.
-In line with the Education Access Service (Inclusion Service Support) with Shropshire Council, Newhampton Federation provides equality for all its pupils.
+The Executive Headteacher informs the Governing Body of how the funding allocated to support special educational needs has been employed.
+In line with the Local Authority's, Education Access Service (Inclusion Service Support), the Federation provides equality for all its pupils.

-The role of the governing body
+The Role of the Governing Body

-The governing body challenges the school and its members to secure necessary provision for any pupil identified as having special educational needs.
+The Governing Body challenges the Federation's staff to secure necessary provision for any pupil identified as having special educational needs.
 They ask probing questions to ensure all teachers are aware of the importance of providing for these children and ensure that funds and resources are used effectively.
-The work carried out by the SEND Governor is supported by the Governing Body and a termly report is sent out to all members containing information following the termly visit between the SEND Governor and the

-SENCO.
-The governing body has decided that children with special educational needs will be admitted to the school in line with the school's agreed admissions policy.
+The work carried out by the SEND Monitoring Governor is supported by the Governing Body and a termly report is sent out to all governors containing information following the termly visit between the SEND Monitoring Governor and the SENDCo.
+The Governing Body agrees that children with special educational needs will be admitted to a Federation school in line with the agreed Admissions Policy.

-Monitoring and evaluation
+Monitoring and Evaluation

-The SENCO monitors the movement of children within the SEND system in school and provides staff and governors with regular summaries of the impact of the policy on the practice of the school.
+The SENDCO monitors the movement of children within the SEND system in each school and provides staff and Governors with regular summaries of the impact of the Policy on the practice of the school.
 They are involved in supporting teachers and in drawing up Provision Maps for children.
-The SENCO and the head teacher hold regular meetings to review the work of the school in this area.

-In addition, the SENCO and the named governor with responsibility for special needs also hold regular meetings.
+The SENDCo and the Executive Headteacher hold regular meetings to review the work of the school in this area.
+In addition, the SENDCo and the SEND Monitoring Governor hold regular meetings.

-EAL - English as an Additional Language
+English as an Additional Language

 Some children for whom English is not their first language may need support at some stage.
 However, any lack of competence in English must not be equated with the definition of SEND as described in this policy.
-Gifted and Talented Children who are gifted or who are more able are recognised as having particular needs.
-We have a register of gifted and talented and more able children which is reviewed regularly.
-Additional provision is actively sought and provided for these children.